British Orienteering Championships

 The British Orienteering Championships are the highest level of competition in Orienteering in the United Kingdom, along with the JK Orienteering Festival.

-1967 saw the first British Championships, held in Hamsterley Forest.
-Since then, 4 further disciplines have emerged: the Relay, Night, Middle and Sprint Championships.
+1967 saw the first British Championships, held in Hamsterley Forest, in what was then called the "Classic" discipline, and is now more commonly known as the "Long" distance.
+Since then, 5 further disciplines have emerged over which a British Championships is contested: